Charles Goodyear: Death and legacy

 Goodyear died on July 1, 1860, while traveling to see his dying daughter.
 After arriving in New York, he was informed that she had already died.
 He collapsed and was taken to the Fifth Avenue Hotel in New York City, where he died at the age of 59.
-He is buried in New Haven at Grove Street Cemetery.

 In 1898, almost four decades after his death, The Goodyear Tire & Rubber Company was founded and named after Goodyear by Frank Seiberling.

 On February 8, 1976, he was among six individuals selected for induction into the National Inventors Hall of Fame.

 In Woburn, Massachusetts, there is an elementary school named after him.

 The Government of France made him a Chevalier de la Légion d'honneur in 1855.

 The ACS Rubber Division awards a medal named in Goodyear's honor, the Charles Goodyear Medal.
 The medal honors principal inventors, innovators, and developers whose contributions resulted in a significant change to the nature of the rubber industry.

 The Goodyear welt, a technique in shoemaking, was named after and in honor of its inventor, Charles' son; Charles Goodyear Jr.